jeus0430/helpful-dataset/readme.md

-I recommed to run `php -S localhost:8000` command in terminal to run forked sites.
+I recommed to run `php -S localhost:8000` command in terminal to run every forked sites.

+2021-11-24